2021 Speedway Under-21 World Championship

 The 2021 Individual Speedway Under 21 World Championship was the 45th edition of the FIM Individual Under-21 World Championship.
-It will be staged over three rounds, at Stralsund, Krosno and Pardubice.
+It was staged over three rounds, at Stralsund, Krosno and Pardubice.

 Pole Jakub Miśkowiak won the title after winning two of the three rounds.
-It was the last time that the event was known as the Under 21, with a rebranding due to take place in 2022 called the SGP2.
+It was the last time that the event was known as the Under 21, with a rebranding to SGP2 taking place in 2022.